 - Place containers of calcium chloride around your shed's interior perimeter.
 Calcium chloride draws humidity and water vapor from the air.

 - Apply caulk on the outside of your storage building.
 Place it on all seams where siding sections join, around windows, doors, trim, air vents and corners, and where the shed's sides meet the roof.
 Caulk prevents rain and melted snow from entering the shed.

 - Install a ridge vent in the shed's roof and gable vents in the shed's gables.

-If you have a wood shed and are looking for more tips and advice, read How to Prevent Condensation in a Wooden Shed.
+If you have a wood shed (not vinyl or metal) and are looking for more tips and advice, read How to Prevent Condensation in a Wooden Shed.

 Our storage buildings are built to resist the problems associated with condensation.
 Here are a few features that we offer that combat the issues mentioned above.

 - Ridge & Gable Vents | Heat always travels to the top of a building, and if it can escape through a vent, air circulation will improve in both winter and summer.
 Even in a moderate climate, incorrect ventilation can lead to structural deficiencies and deterioration of key building components.
 All of our storage buildings include at least two vents to promote necessary ventilation.
 The placement of the vents varies depending on the building model, but most are installed in the gables of the shed or garage.
 Discover more features.

 - Interior Spray Foam Insulation | Spray foam is an excellent way to insulate a building or roof.
 This polyurethane foam dries up to 30 times larger when dry and works to fill every crack and crevice.
 On our buildings, this insulation is sprayed up to 2-3 inches thick creating a watertight membrane of protection against the heat, cold, and moisture.
 Discover more features.